2025

 2023

 A lot of scientific research has been donn into octopusses.
-Together with students from the TU Delft of the Advanced Protyping at the TU Delft I asked; how can we explore the world like an octopuys? together i developed a new bodymask researching the qualities of the skin of an octopus.
-This work and the research in combination with previous developed work formed the basis for the exhibition "an octopus named if".
-My work then was contextualised with the work of other artists Monira Al Qadiri, Sarah Browne, Paulo Arraiano and Lee Wen, where octopusses play an important role.
-Concepts such as Metamorfose, camouflage and embodiment are connecting elements.
+Together with students from the TU Delft of the Advanced Protyping at the TU Delft I asked; how can we explore the world like an octopus?
+Together we developed a new bodymask researching the qualities of the skin of an octopus.
+This work and the research in combination with previous developed work formed the basis for the exhibition "An Octopus Named if".
+My work then was contextualised with the work of other artists Monira Al Qadiri, Sarah Browne, Paulo Arraiano and Lee Wen, where octopusses play an important role, concepts such as Metamorfose, camouflage and embodiment are connecting elements.

-An octopus named if was a collaboration between 38cc and the Crossing Parralles and TU Delft, that connects scientists and artsist to collaborate on innovative projects.
+An Octopus Named If was a collaboration between 38cc and the Crossing Parralles and TU Delft, that connects scientists and artists to collaborate on innovative projects.
 This is connecting to the curatorial focus of 38CC and the philosophy of the "museum van alsof", where 38cc the role of fiction, science and and sociertye researches.

 photos by Roosje Verschoor

-An octopus named if was a collaboration between 38cc and the Crossing Parralles and TU Delft, that connects scientists and artsist to collaborate on innovative projects.
+An Octopus Named If was a collaboration between 38cc and the Crossing Parralles and TU Delft, that connects scientists and artists to collaborate on innovative projects.
 This is connecting to the curatorial focus of 38CC and the philosophy of the "museum van alsof", where 38cc the role of fiction, science and and sociertye researches.

 photos by Roosje Verschoor